 Patrick Wolf setlist (Note: This is the setlist as intended but some of the songs were played in a different order and a couple may not have been played) 1.
 Ghost Song 2.
 Teignmouth 3.
 Tristan 4.
 Jacob’s Ladder 5.
 Watcher 6.
 Blackdown 7.
 Hard Times 8.
 Bluebells 9.
 Bermondsey Street 10.
 The Days 11.
 Wind in the Wires 12.
 Damaris 13.
 Paris 14.
 Who Knows Where the Time Goes?
 (Sandy Denny cover – incomplete) 15.
 Theseus 16.
 Wolf Song Encore 17.
 The Sun is Often Out 18.
 Augustine 19.
 The Magic Position

 I’m late for the party.
 But then again, I don’t follow the latest bands as much as I once did.
 But sometimes, word gets through about a ‘new sensation’ or upcoming potential legend in the making.
 I’d seen the name Fontaines D.C. here and there but hadn’t paid attention until I saw they were doing one of those performances at Rough Trade East that consists of a shortened gig and signing of the current record the band is promoting that time.
-In this case, Fontaines D.C. was promoting their debut album, Dogrel, and celebrating being named Rough Trade’s Album of the Year.
+In this case, Fontaines D.C. was promoting their debut album, Dogrel, and celebrating winning the title of Rough Trade’s Album of the Year.

 I am often not able to pick out lyrics from songs I don’t know (perhaps because of a lifelong reduced hearing on one ear), but when I look up the lyrics online afterwards, I can read what I couldn’t hear properly – these lyrics are excellent:

 ‘Dublin in the rain is mine, A pregnant city with a catholic mind, My childhood was small, But I’m gonna be big’ (Big).